datamin-io/public-documentation/integrations/library-of-integrations/hubspot.md

 ### Example of the configured destination

-After you've done all the steps above, your Hubspot configuration in Datamin will look like this.
+After you've done all the steps above, your Hubspot configuration in Ylem will look like this.
 Now you can use it in your pipelines!

 <figure><img src="../../.gitbook/assets/hubspot/hubspot_done.png" alt=""><figcaption></figcaption></figure>